Dheeraj Singh Moirangthem: 2021-22: Durand Cup Victory

+2022-23

+After not playing a single game at 2022 Durand Cup, he started the season in the first match of 2022–23 ISL in a 2-1 win over East Bengal.
+He suffered a head injury in the next game against Chennaiyin FC and had to be taken off on the verge of an hour in a 2-0 win and stayed on bench in the next game.
+He made nineteen appearances and kept four cleansheets as Goa finished seventh in the league failing to qualify for playoffs.
+He stayed on bench for 2023 Indian Super Cup where Goa got knocked out in group stage.

+Second stint with Mohun Bagan

+He returns to Mohun Bagan for a second stint with club in the summer before the 2024-25 season.

-International
+International career

 India U17

 Dheeraj represented the India U17 side that participated in the 2017 FIFA U-17 World Cup which was hosted in India.
 He was the first choice goalkeeper and played all three group matches that India had.
 Even though he couldn't keep a clean sheet in any of the World Cup games, he was highly praised by fans and various managers for his technique and skills.

 India U23

 Even though he could earn a place in the India National U-23 team.
 Dheeraj was again the first choice goalkeeper for India U23 for the 2020 AFC U-23 Championship qualifiers.
 He earned his spot in the team after a brilliant season with the Kerala Blasters in the 2018-19 ISL Season.
 He made his debut against Qatar U23 in an international friendly preparatory match for the 2019 AFC U23 Championship Qualifiers.